Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Introduction

 The literature related to shadows of different extreme compact objects including BHs is very rich and because of the present interest in EHT collaboration's result, there has been a flurry of works in this direction.
 Here, we briefly mention some of the important works towards the development of the subject.
 The shadow of the Schwarzschild black hole was first discussed in \cite{Synge:1966mon, Luminet:1979nyg}.
-Bardeen \cite{bardeen_1973}, again, was the first to describe the nature of the shadow cast by a rotating Kerr black hole, consequently it was generalised in the case of a Kerr-Newman BH in \cite{deVries:1999tiy}.
-The shadow of the Kerr black hole as well as a Kerr naked singularity was discussed in \cite{PhysRevD.80.024042} by introducing two new observables.
+Bardeen \cite{bardeen_1973}, again, was the first to describe the nature of the shadow cast by a rotating Kerr BH, consequently it was generalised in the case of a Kerr-Newman BH in \cite{deVries:1999tiy}.
+The shadow of the Kerr BH as well as a Kerr naked singularity was discussed in \cite{PhysRevD.80.024042} by introducing two new observables.
 Going beyond the standard GR solutions of Einstein's equations, the study of shadows in BHs in other theories had been discussed extensively in the literature, viz.
-Einstein-Maxwell-Dilaton-Axion black hole \cite{Shao-Wen_Wei_2013}, Kerr-Taub-NUT black hole \cite{Abdujabbarov:2012bn}, shadows of static spherically symmetric and rotating Kerr BHs in modified gravity (MOG) theory \cite{Moffat:2015kva}, rotating braneworld black hole \cite{PhysRevD.85.064019}, rotating non-Kerr type BHs \cite{PhysRevD.88.064004}, BHs in an expanding Universe \cite{Roy:2020dyy}, BHs in dynamical Chern-Simons modified gravity \cite{Rodriguez:2024ijx} to name a few.
+Einstein-Maxwell-Dilaton-Axion BH \cite{Shao-Wen_Wei_2013}, Kerr-Taub-NUT BH \cite{Abdujabbarov:2012bn}, shadows of static spherically symmetric and rotating Kerr BHs in modified gravity (MOG) theory \cite{Moffat:2015kva}, rotating braneworld BH \cite{PhysRevD.85.064019}, rotating non-Kerr type BHs \cite{PhysRevD.88.064004}, BHs in an expanding Universe \cite{Roy:2020dyy}, BHs in dynamical Chern-Simons modified gravity \cite{Rodriguez:2024ijx} to name a few.
 For more detailed on the methods and results in calculating shadows, we refer the readers to the existing reviews \cite{Cunha:2018acu,Perlick:2021aok,Lupsasca:2024wkp}.
 On the other hand, the study of shadows in regular BH backgrounds has gained considerable interests in recent years.
 There has been a lot of works done in this direction, see \cite{Li:2013jra,Abdujabbarov:2016hnw,Stuchlik:2019uvf,Dymnikova:2019vuz,GHOSH2020115088,Uniyal:2023ahv,KumarWalia:2024yxn} for more details.